anastasP1/hugo-PaperMod/content/archives.fr.md

 ---
-title: "Archive"
+title: Meet the place where you live.
+Live with it
-layout: "archives"
+layout: archives
-# url: "/l2/archives"
-summary: "archives"
+summary: 'We spend time or live?
+While we work, while not going to holidays. '

 ---